 /etc/ImageMagick/.
 See ImageMagick documentation for details on the configuration file locations.

-If you are using AEM on Adobe Managed Services (AMS), reach out to Adobe Customer Care if you plan to process lots of large PSD or PSB files.
+If you are using Experience Manager on Adobe Managed Services (AMS), reach out to Adobe Customer Support if you plan to process lots of large PSD or PSB files.
 Experience Manager may not process very high-resolution PSB files that are more than 30000 x 23000 pixels.

 XMP writeback updates the original asset whenever metadata is modified in AEM, which results in the following: